 Choose this start if you decided to take armor pen runes, or if you're going to rush a Vampiric Scepter or a The Brutalizer.

-Starting Boots of Speed and 3 Health Potions aren't as standard anymore in season 3.
+Starting Boots and 3 Health Potions aren't as standard anymore in season 3.
 But they are a nice way of moving around and sustaining in lane.
 Movement speed early game isn't as necessary anymore, but it can be useful.

 Choose this start if you have to dodge skillshots, or you want more sustain because of a lack of a sustain support.